Managing Allegations against Those Who Work or Volunteer with Children

 The role of the LADO is not to investigate allegations; that responsibility lies with the employer / organisation / and or Police.
 The LADO receives reports about allegations and is involved in the management and oversight of them.

 In less serious cases, the police and CSC may not need to be involved.
-In these cases the LADO will provide an objective view on risk to the organisation and give a view on what action(s) needs to be taken by the organisation to ensure children are safeguarded.
+In such circumstances the LADO will provide an objective view on risk to the organisation and give a view on what action(s) needs to be taken by the organisation to ensure children are safeguarded.

 How can I contact the LADO?